Society-for-Internet-Blaseball-Research/sibr.dev/src/pages/blog/basic_linear_modeling.md

 </table>

-Home run rate also depends on **stuff** and **guile**, but less strongly: only about 0.425 R^2^.
+Home run rate also depends on **Stuff** and **Guile**, but less strongly: only about 0.425 R<sup>2</sup>.
 I could be glib and say that 40% of home runs is the pitcher, 40% is the batter, and 20% is, I don't know, the pitcher and batter heatmaps.
 But I won't say that.
 You can't pin that on me!

 Last fit for this section: batting average on balls in play (BABIP).
 In the Beta-era simulation, pitchers had a pretty significant impact on this, through Unthwackability.
 Do we still see that sort of impact in the new simulation?